 In connection with the Company's December 2004 investment in Ruffino S.r.l. ("Ruffino"), the Company granted separate irrevocable and unconditional options to the two other shareholders of Ruffino to put to the Company all of the ownership interests held by these shareholders for a price as calculated in the joint venture agreement.
 Each option was exercisable during the period starting from January 1, 2010, and ending on December 31, 2010.
-For Fiscal 2010, in connection with the notification by the 9.9% shareholder of Ruffino to exercise its option to put its entire equity interest in Ruffino to the Company for the specified minimum value of €23.5 million, the Company recognized a loss of \$34.3 million for the third quarter of fiscal 2010 on the contractual obligation created by this notification.
-In May 2010, the Company settled this put option through a cash payment of €23.5 million (\$29.6 million) to the 9.9% shareholder of Ruffino, thereby increasing the Company's equity interest in Ruffino from 40.0% to 49.9%.
-In December 2010, the Company received notification from the 50.1% shareholder of Ruffino that it was exercising its option to put its entire equity interest in Ruffino to the Company for €55.9 million.
-Prior to this notification, the Company had initiated arbitration proceedings against the 50.1% shareholder alleging various matters which should have affected the validity of the put option.
-However, subsequent to the initiation of the arbitration proceedings, the Company began discussions with the 50.1% shareholder on a framework for settlement of all legal actions.
+For Fiscal 2010, in connection with the notification by the 9.9% shareholder of Ruffino to exercise its option to put its entire equity interest in Ruffino to the Company for the specified minimum value of ε 23.5 million, the Company recognized a loss of \$34.3 million for the third quarter of fiscal 2010 on the contractual obligation created by this notification.
+In May 2010, the Company settled this put option through a cash payment of ε 23.5 million (\$29.6 million) to the 9.9% shareholder of Ruffino that it was exercising its option to put its entire equity interest in Ruffino to the time equity interest in Ruffino to the Company's equity interest in Ruffino from 40.0% to 49.9%.
+In December 2010, the Company received notification from the 50.1% shareholder of Ruffino that it was exercising its option to put its entire equity interest in Ruffino to the Company for ε 55.9 million.
+Prior to this notification, the Company had initiated arbitration proceedings against the 50.1% shareholder of a framework for settlement of all legal actions.
 The framework of the settlement would include the Company's purchase of the 50.1% shareholder's entire equity interest in Ruffino on revised terms to be agreed upon by both parties.
-As a result, the Company recognized a loss for the fourth quarter of fiscal 2011 of €43.4 million (\$60.0 million) on the contingent obligation.
+As a result, the Company recognized a loss for the fourth quarter of ficcal 2011 of ε 43.4 million (\$60.0 million) on the contingent obligation.
 This loss is included in selling, general and administrative expenses on the Company's Consolidated Statements of Operations.

-On October 5, 2011, the Company acquired the 50.1% shareholder's entire equity interest in Ruffino for €50.3 million (\$68.6 million).
+On October 5, 2011, the Company acquired the 50.1% shareholder's entire equity interest in Ruffino for \notin 50.3 million (\$68.6 million).
 In conjunction with this acquisition, all of the aforementioned legal actions were settled.
-As a result of this acquisition, the Company assumed indebtedness of Ruffino, net of cash acquired, of €54.2 million (\$73.1 million).
+As a result of this acquisition, the Company assumed indebtedness of Ruffino, net of cash acquired, of \notin 54.2 million (\$73.1 million).
 The purchase price was financed with revolver borrowings under the 2006 Credit Agreement (as defined below).
 Prior to the acquisition of Ruffino, the Company recognized a net foreign currency loss of \$2.1 million on the contingent obligation originally recorded in the fourth quarter of fiscal 2011.
-This net loss is included in selling, general and administrative expenses on the Company recognized net gains of \$8.4 million related primarily to the gain on the revaluation of the Company's previously held 49.9% equity interest in Ruffino to the acquisition-date fair value (consisting largely of the reclassification of the related foreign currency translation adjustments previously recognized in the fourth quarter of fiscal 2011.
-These net gains are included in selling, general and administrative expenses on the Company's Consolidated foreign currency translation adjustments previously recognized in other comprehensive income), and the revaluation of the Company's Consolidated Statements of Operations.
-The results of operations of the Ruffino business are reported in the fourth quarter of fiscal 2011.
-These net gains are included in selling, general and administrative expenses on the Company's Consolidated Statements of Operations.
-The results of operations of the Ruffino business are reported in the fourth quarter of fiscal 2011.
-These net gains are included in the consolidated results of operations of the Company's CWNA segment and are included in the consolidated results of operations of the Company from the date of acquisition.
+This net loss is included in selling, general and administrative expenses on the Company's Consolidated Statements of Operations.
+In connection with the acquisition of Ruffino, the the revaluation of the related foreign currency translation adjustments previously held 49.9% equity interest in Ruffino to the acquisition-date fair value (consisting largely of the reclassification or the revaluation of fiscal 2011.
+These net gains are included in selling, general and administrative expenses on the Company's Consolidated Statements of Operations of the Ruffino business are reported in the Company's CWNA segment and are included in the consolidated results of operations of the Company's CWNA segment and are included in the consolidated results of operations.